 My precious Reid-a-Roo,

-This letter should have been written over nine months ago, but with building the house the past couple of years I haven't been able to do much blogging.
-I'm hoping to do better this year.
-You have truly transitioned this past year, and 8 seems to have changed you from a "little boy" to just a "boy."
+You have truly transitioned this past year, and year 9 seems to have changed you from a "little boy" to just a "boy."
 You still have the same sweet spirit, beautiful empathy for others, and desire for achievement, yet you've struggled with perfectionism, competitiveness, and control.
 The very things that will make you a successful adult, are a burden at times when you're eight.
 I love your determination and your competitiveness (when you can keep it in check).
 I love your passion and your fire when you're on the court or the field.
 There isn't another kid out there that cares as much as you do.
 You pour your heart into athletics and you always seek justice.
 Daddy loves being your coach, and although it is a challenge to coach his own son, I know that he cherishes the time he gets to spend with you and the pride he feels when you're giving it your all.

 Everything seems to come easier to you this year…not much has been a challenge, except for the dreaded piano lessons.
 School comes easy and you make excellent grades.
 You excel in every subject, but tend to favor math and science.
 Since putting you on teams with your own grade instead of playing up, you shine on the court and the field and are one of the best.
 You're an excelling "winner" and can be a good teammate, but losing is something we are currently working on.
 You don't cope well with failure, so I'm trying to give you the skills you'll need to deal with failure and disappointment in your life.
 It's hard for a type-A, first-born to deal with things not going their way.
 In these situations I want you to give it all to God and pray for his guidance as he helps you put things into perspective.
 Failure makes us better, and it is our trials that give us strength.